27th > September > 2007 Archive

 Own a Slingbox and a Series 60 - aka S60 - mobile phone that you'd like to be able to steam video from one device to the other?
 Now you can.
 Sling Media has posted a version of its SlingPlayer Mobile app for Symbian handsets for all to download.

 A union is warning that the privacy of sensitive information could be put at risk by a statistics agency IT deal.
+Proposals by the Office for National Statistics (ONS) to outsource its IT functions to Fujitsu Services have prompted fears from the civil service union over confidentiality of data.

 Microsoft yesterday used its Silicon Valley outpost, just down the road from Google, to unveil a "major update" to the web's third most popular search engine.
 And, yes, it's only been a year since the last major update.
 Bill and the gang plan on re-launching Live Search every 12 months.